-Capital receipts arising from the sale of non-current assets are credited to Capital Receipts
+Capital receipts (in excess of £10,000) arising from the sale of non-current assets are credited to Capital Receipts Unapplied Account.

-Unapplied Account.

 Any capital receipts relating to the repayment of former Housing Revenue Account (HRA) mortgages (principal amounts) are subject to provisions included within the Local Government Act 2003.
 The Council is required to pay a specified amount from these receipts to the national pool.
 All other capital receipts are usable.